nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Entities in Reroll are identified by classification and name.
 Entities with the same name but different classification are valid.

+* After creation, entities are modified via the edit mode.

 </div>

 ### Viewing help : `help`